Process Model

 Current Behavior

-A Process owns a user address space, a per-process capability table, a ring
+A Process currently owns a user address space, a per-process capability

-an optional read-only CapSet page.
+records.
 Process IDs are assigned by an atomic counter.
+The scheduler names

 ELF images are loaded into fresh user address spaces.
 PT_LOAD segments are